 Forest Heights Scooter Park keeps young residents active with swings, slides, a seesaw, merry-go round and 6-foot-wide scooter racetrack encircling the playground.

-A new park in the Deerbourne Ridge neighborhood, Fox Trail Park has traditional playground equipment that is modeled after the cute wildlife often spied in the neighborhood.
+Located in the Deerbourne Ridge neighborhood, Fox Trail Park offers traditional playground equipment that is modeled after the cute wildlife often spied in the neighborhood.

-A favorite play space in Woodforest, Monarch Park is a butterfly-themed park and play ground offering fun for the whole family.
+A favorite play space in Woodforest, Monarch Park is a butterfly-themed park and playground offering fun for the whole family.

 In Kinderwood Park, play comes naturally.
-Here the community's youngest residents can climb on boulders, balance on logs and dig in a dry creek bed.
-New additions to the park include traditional play equipment and a swingset.
+Here, young residents can climb on boulders, balance on logs and dig in a dry creek bed, as well as swing and play on traditional equipment.